 I would suggest finding healthy vegan meals online or in a recipe book and select a few that you want to eat throughout the week.
 Make sure you check the portion sizes and adjust the ingredient amounts accordingly so that you have enough food to get you through the week.

 It might be beneficial for you to choose meals that have some of the same ingredients so that you don’t have to buy as many groceries or waste the ones you do buy.
-For example, if you choose a recipe that requires half an onion, choose another recipe that requires half an onion so that you use the entire onion.
+For example, if you choose a recipe that requires half of a can of tomato sauce, choose another recipe that requires half of a can of tomato sauce so that you use the entire can.

 This will make you much less inclined to reach for something unhealthy at meal times.